 If privacy is your goal and you want to create a private space in your yard, you need solid fencing, which generally means it should have tightly spaced vertical boards, pickets (pointed stakes), or framed panels to prevent you from seeing out and others from seeing in.
 The fence should be at least six feet tall so most people won’t see over it.

-For the safety of your children or pets, to enclose a swimming pool or deter wildlife from trespassing on your property—without changing the view—the most durable option is a wire fence, such as chain link.
+For the safety of your children or pets, to enclose a swimming pool or deter wildlife from trespassing on your property—without changing the view—the most durable option is a wire fence, such as a chain link.
 However, if you are enclosing a pool – you must be sure that the fence is not climbable.
 Vinyl and wooden fences are also good for safety.

 To keep people out, you will again want a fence that is at least six feet tall or higher to hinder anyone from simply hopping over it.
 Pickets or other spiky tops help to deter climbers—especially if the fence has a smooth outer face, so there’s no place to step.
-For fences with horizontal rails on one side and vertical pickets on the other (which is most fences) the pickets should facing out.
+For fences with horizontal rails on one side and vertical pickets on the other (which is most fences), the pickets should face out.

 A decorative fence can be a matter of taste.
 If the goal is to establish property lines, add a structural or decorative element to the landscape or boost curb appeal, your fence doesn’t need to be large or obtrusive.
-You can choose one that is two to four feet in height and with spaced pickets, latticework, or any type of ornamental design that won’t block the view, but enhance it.
+You can choose one that is two to four feet in height and with spaced pickets, latticework, or any type of ornamental design that won’t block the view but enhance it.

 Once you decide on the perfect fence, make sure that you hire a reputable and experienced fence installation company to do the job.

 Exclusive Fence is a fully licensed and insured fence company that serves residential and commercial customers throughout Long Island.
-They have a large inventory of high quality fences including vinyl, aluminum, chain link, PVC and wood, and a staff of experienced and professional installers.
+They have a large inventory of high-quality fences including vinyl, aluminum, chain link, PVC, and wood, and a staff of experienced and professional installers.
 Give them a call at 631-946-474